royokello/iml-extractor/README.md

 # IML Extractor

-This Python script allows you to extract frames from videos in two modes:
+This Python script extracts frames from videos in two primary modes:

-- **Time-based extraction**: Extract a specified number of frames per given time unit (second, minute, or hour).
+- **Time-based extraction:** Extract a specified number of frames per time unit (second, minute, or hour).
-  *Defaults*: 1 frame per second (`-f 1 -t second`).
+  *Defaults:* 1 frame per second (`-f 1 -t second`).

-- **Random extraction**: Randomly extract a given number of frames from each video.
-When using random mode, you must provide the `--random_counter` argument.
+- **Random extraction:** Randomly extract a given number of frames from each video.
+  *Usage:* Enable with `--random` and specify the number with `--random_counter`.

+Additionally, you can choose how the extracted images are organized:

+- **Collate mode (`--collate` flag):** All images from all videos are stored directly in the output directory.
+- **Default mode:** A subdirectory is created for each video (named after the video) to store its frames.

 ## Table of Contents